 Give your garments a professional finish by learning how to how to finish armholes with bias strips in this step-by-step photo tutorial.

 Want to learn how to sew like a pro?
-Unlock industry secrets for beautiful garments that trump ready-to-wear pieces with Bluprint instructor Janet Pray.
+Unlock industry secrets for beautiful garments that trump ready-to-wear pieces with Craftsy instructor Janet Pray.
 Join thousands of other students in her classic class, Sew Better, Sew Faster: Garment Industry Secrets.
 Then be sure to check out her newest class, Sew Better, Sew Faster: Advanced Industry Secrets, to uncover even more insider tricks of the trade!

 Step 1: Measure and prepare the armhole.